Can Amazon Drivers or Workers Get Disability Benefits?

 Again, W-2 employees may get these benefits but 1099 independent contractors will probably not.
 Amazon Drivers probably don’t have access to either short term or long term disability benefits.
 Amazon warehouse workers aka “fulfillment employees” will probably have some kind of short term disability benefits (“short term” meaning less than 6 months) but will never have employer-sponsored long term disability benefits.
 Alas, you will have to have already paid for your own LTD policy before you become disabled.

-So that’s the scoop for Amazon workers, if you have any general questions or want representation please contact Baltimore SSDI Lawyer Emmett B. Irwin by clicking here.
+So that’s the scoop for Amazon workers, Amazon workers can get disability benefits.
+If you have any general questions or want representation please contact Baltimore SSDI Lawyer Emmett B. Irwin by clicking here.
 Remember, we represent people up and down the East Coast even though we’re located in Baltimore.